 “Movement is impossible.
 They can hear bombings in the distance; they can’t leave.
 Parts of the city have no water right now.
 It’s a dicey situation.”

 Believers in eastern Ukraine continue to shelter in place.
 Translators on both sides of the border have stocked up on essentials.
 “They’ve procured the necessary things to kind of ‘ride this out’ – water, matches, food, medical supplies, and so forth.
-They extracted money from the bank accounts,” Eric says.
+They extracted money from the bank accounts,” Arne says.

 “They should be able to live for a while in these conditions.”